ghartsel/RapidMarkup/README.md

 # docxform

-Docxform is a Python3 technical documentation authoring tool.
-It lets you use LibreOffice as a WYSIWYG editor to create markup source files.
+Use the docxform documentation tool to transform Open Document Format (ODF) files to commonly used markup source files.
+This lets you use LibreOffice as a WYSIWYG editor to generate ReStructuredText and Markdown content.

 Motivation for this tool: